Mishkanian/School_District_Analysis/README.md

 **Author: Michael Mishkanian**

-For any questions or inquireies, please contact me on [LinkedIn](https://www.linkedin.com/in/michaelmishkanian/).
+For all questions or inquireies, please contact me on [LinkedIn](https://www.linkedin.com/in/michaelmishkanian/).